1. Leave your money where it is.

 2. Rollover your accumulations.

 You may rollover your contributions and earnings to an IRA or to another eligible retirement plan at any age once you have retired or terminated employment.
+University contributions and earnings may be rolled over at age 55 or older once you have terminated employment, or at any age as an official University of Michigan retiree (see SPG 201.83).
 However, you may lose important tax benefits, such as the exemption to the IRS early withdrawal penalty.
 Consult with a qualified tax advisor.
+See Rollovers and Direct Transfers for details.

 3. Take a cash withdrawal.

 Partial, total, and systematic cash withdrawals allow you to receive income only as you need it and provide a high degree of flexibility.
 Your remaining accumulations continue to be tax-deferred until you take a distribution, and will continue to experience the investment performance of your chosen funds.
+See Cash Withdrawals and Loans for details.
 Keep in mind the following:

 Income tax is due on cash withdrawals.